Home Inspection, Roofing

 Drones are very effective tools for conducting roof inspections.
 We have established many uses for a drone in this application, but how much does a drone roof inspection cost?
 Is it more expensive to the client than a manual inspection?

-A drone roof inspection may cost anywhere from $75 to a few thousand dollars, depending on how big the house is, how long the inspection takes, and additional services such as infrared scans, 3D modeling, and orthomosaic mapping.
+A drone roof inspection may cost anywhere from $75 to a few thousand dollars, depending on how big the house is, how long the review takes, and additional services such as infrared scans, 3D modeling, and orthomosaic mapping.
 The average cost is between $75 – $600.

 The cost of a drone roof inspection is based on various factors.
 These factors include the area of the inspected roof, the distance the inspector has to travel to get to the house, and any additional services that the inspection may require or the client requests.